ddri/snapshotplot/README.md

 Capture Python code, Matplotlib plots, and HTML documentation in one step with automatic timestamping and organization.

+Ever run into this?

+"Cool plot... where’s the code that made it?"
+"Uhh...
+I think I overwrote it... maybe version 12_final_final_really_final.py?"

+Yeah.
+Same.

+snapshotplot was born out of one too many late-night research plot reviews where the code was somewhere, but no one could say where.
+I got tired of asking "how did you generate this?" and getting blank stares.

+This package automatically takes a snapshot of your code and the plot every time you run it—HTML, code, and image saved, timestamped, and organized like a sane person lives here.

+You get reproducibility without thinking about it.
+Your future self (and your collaborators) will thank you.

+Just wrap your code with the snapshot context manager and keep shipping.

+Because science shouldn't involve detective work.

 ## Features

 - **🔄 Decorator & Context Manager Support**: Use as `@snapshot()` or `with snapshot():`